curityio/kafka-zero-trust/README.md

 ```

 The Payments API then receives the following JWT access token payload.\
-Before processing the event message, the JWT is verified, so that the details are trusted:
+Before processing the event message, the JWT is verified, before the message is accepted:

 ```json
 {